jj5/kickass-crypto/README.md

 * objects (except if they implement the JsonSerializable interface)

 Note that the boolean value false cannot be encrypted.
-It's not because we couldn't encrypt it, it's because we return it when encryption fails.
+It's not because we couldn't encrypt it, it's because we return it when decryption fails.
 So we refuse to encrypt false so that it can't be confused with an error upon decryption.